Learning Emotion from 100 Observations: Unexpected Robustness of Deep Learning under Strong Data Limitations: Introduction

 \textbf{Contribution. } We start by quantifying the expectations of the research community regarding the data requirements of DL.
-To this end, we conduct a questionnaire study among NLP researcher in the field of emotion analysis finding that the median respondent expects DL to be viable only from 10.000 training examples onward.
-In contrast to the survey results, we show that commonly used architectures can be fitting on as little as 100 data points and still outperform supposedly more robust $n$-gram based approaches.
+To this end, we first conduct a questionnaire study among NLP researchers in the field of emotion analysis finding that the median respondent expects DL to be viable only from 10,000 training examples onward.
+Next, we perform a series of experiments on English, Polish, and Portuguese emotion corpora.
+In contrast to the survey results, we show that commonly used architectures can be fitted on as little as 100 data points and still outperform supposedly more robust $n$-gram based approaches.
 We believe these findings potentially open up DL to many low-resource areas and, by extension, wider cross-lingual or cross-domain applications.
-Our best model even achieves super-human performance on the popular Affective Text benchmark by \newcite{Strapparava07}.